 If you had any doubts that the tribulation saints in verse 4 had been dead and were then resurrected, this verse makes it clear – “the rest of the dead.”
 The Greek word for “rest” is LOIPOI.
 It means “that which is left after an action is taken.”
 This means that after the events of verse 4, there were some who were still dead.
 Those “remaining” men and women will not come to life until the 1,000 years is finished.
 The first resurrection has occurred and there is one more to come.

 This first resurrection is the one every man and woman was to be in.
 Would you like to be resurrected only to discover that you are going into an eternal hell?
 Listen to the fifth beatitude in the book of Revelation.
-The first four can be found in Rev. 1:3; 14:13; 16:15; and 19:9.
+The first four can be found in Revelation 1:3; 14:13; 16:15; and 19:9.

 Blessed are those who are resurrected here and not later.
 God gives us three reasons why this is the best one.
-First, the second death is eternal life in the Lake of Fire which will occur after the 1,000 year earthly kingdom according to Rev. 20:11-15.
+First, the second death is eternal life in the Lake of Fire which will occur after the 1,000 year earthly kingdom according to Revelation 20:11-15.
 Every man and woman will want to miss the next resurrection.
 Second, those who are resurrected at this time will be God’s priests.
 Revelation 1:6 and 5:10 seem to suggest that being a priest involves a very close relationship with God.

 It may also suggest that they will be God’s ministers on the earth to the other citizens of the kingdom.
 Third, we will also reign with Jesus during the 1,000 year kingdom.
 The first resurrection is the one you want to be in.

-Isaiah 2 and 11 give us some great details about the kingdom, and Ps 2 and 72 provide others.
+Isaiah 2 and 11 give us some great details about the kingdom, and Psalm 2 and 72 provide others.
 Isaiah 2:2 says that in the “last days” the mountain of the house of God will be the chief of the mountains.
-The phrase “mountain” was a common ancient term symbolic of kingdom (see Dan.
-2:35).
+The phrase “mountain” was a common ancient term symbolic of kingdom (see Daniel 2:35).
 That appears to be the meaning here.
 If not, then it implies that Jerusalem will be the most significant place on earth and the message is the same.
-Isaiah 2:3 and Ps.
-2:6 tell us that the city of Jerusalem is on this mountain and it will be the capital of the kingdom.
+Isaiah 2:3 and Psalm 2:6 tell us that the city of Jerusalem is on this mountain and it will be the capital of the kingdom.

 Now it will come about that in the last days the mountain of the house of the LORD will be established as the chief of the mountains, and will be raised above the hills; and all the nations will stream to it.
 And many peoples will come and say, come, let us go up to the mountain of the LORD, to the house of the God of Jacob; that He may teach us concerning His ways and that we may walk in His paths, for the law will go forth from Zion and the word of the LORD from Jerusalem.
-(NASB) Is.
-2:2-3
+Isaiah 2:2-3 (NASB)

 So Isaiah was predicting that the kingdom of the Lord will be established on the hill of Zion, in the city of Jerusalem.